 Nuisance Odors.
 All Nuisance Odors shall be abated by the Person responsible.

-If the Person responsible cannot be determined, the Owner of the property will be held responsible.
+Vector Control.

 Infestations.
 Infestations shall be eliminated.

 Stagnant Water.
 Stagnant pools of water shall be drained to prevent the harborage of vectors.

-The owner shall not allow water to stand beneath or in a dwelling.
+The owner shall not allow water to stand beneath a building or structure.

-Solid Waste ControlAll garbage, refuse, fecal matter, or other solid waste generated or accumulated in a Residential Area shall be properly managed by the Person responsible.
-If the Person responsible cannot be determined, the Owner of the property will be held responsible.
+Solid Waste Control.
+All garbage, refuse, fecal matter, or other solid waste generated or accumulated in a Residential Area shall be properly managed by the Person responsible.
 Disposal of solid waste shall be in compliance with the Davis County Board of Health Scavenger and Salvage Operation Regulation.

+Prevention.
 Solid wastes shall be collected, stored, and disposed to prevent:

 Nuisance Odors;